-I had heard good things about the Smooth Ambler range in general and in particular this 10 year old offering so when I saw it sat on a shelf in my local bourbon shop I picked up a bottle.
+I had heard good things about the Smooth Ambler range in general and in particular this 10-year-old offering so when I saw it sat on a shelf in my local bourbon shop I picked up a bottle so I could add it to the growing list of bourbon reviews.

 On the bottle: